Sharly-Chess/sharly-chess.github.io/docs/running-an-event/managing-pairings.en.md

 # Managing Pairings

-Currently, it’s not yet possible to generate pairings directly from _Sharly Chess_.
+Currently, it’s not possible to generate pairings directly from _Sharly Chess_.
 For now, pairings should continue to be generated manually using _Papi_.
 However, once the pairings have been generated, they can be fully managed from the **Pairings** page in the admin interface.

 {: .note }